Volunteer management

 • Benefits

-Setting up a volunteer registration can be easier than you think.
-In the past, we have used a simple google form or Eventbrite.
-We now currently use an online platform called VolunteerLocal that is user friendly to both you and your volunteers.
-If you are interested in using this platform, reach out to Elizabeth Cross for further information and training on the program.
+In the past we have used Google FormsSignUp, and SignUpGenius to create volunteer registrations but it still involves manual coordination and communications.
+In effort to streamline our process and make everything automated, we now currently use an online platform called VolunteerLocal.
+If you are interested in using this platform, reach out to Elizabeth Cross for further information and training on the platform.

 We strongly suggest asking these questions in your registration form regardless of which platform you choose: